 In this case, Parents filed a due process complaint seeking an order requiring the Supervisory Union to reimburse Parents for tuition paid to a private school after Parents unilaterally placed Student in that private school.

-The parties have filed a Joint Motion for Summary Judgment that, if granted, would result in an order requiring the Supervisory Union to place Student at the private school for the 2023-2024 school year and to reimburse Parents for any tuition already paid to secure such placement.
+The parties have filed a Joint Motion for Summary Judgment that, if granted, would result in an order requiring the Supervisory Union to reimburse Parents for tuition paid for the school years 2021-2022 and 2022-2023.